Eschatologue/CM_wiki/docs/class/bard/swords.md

 ### Level 3: Martial Training

-Your training in martial combat has granted you Medium Armor Training and proficiency with Melee weapons that has the :weapon-prop-finesse: ^^Finesse^^ or :weapon-prop-light: ^^Light^^ property.
+Your training in martial combat has granted you Medium Armour Training and proficiency with Melee weapons that has the :weapon-prop-finesse: ^^Finesse^^ or :weapon-prop-light: ^^Light^^ property.
 You can use those weapons as a spellcasting focus for your Bard spells.

 ### Level 3: Fighting Style